Enchanting Winter Destinations for Europe in December

 Just beneath the iconic Matterhorn, this carefree paradise embodies everything magical about Schengen countries in December.
 The crisp mountain air carries the scent of fondue from timber-clad restaurants, while electric buses silently glide through snow-covered streets.

-Tourists will have the opportunity to ride the legendary Glacier Express train, and explore some of the most spectacular winter scenery in the Alps.
+Tourists can ride the legendary Glacier Express train and explore some of the most spectacular winter scenery in the Alps.
 Imagine yourself sitting by the window, gazing out at breathtaking vistas of snow-capped mountains and valleys.

 5. Copenhagen, Denmark

-Best destinations to celebrate New Year’s eve in Europe must surely include this place.
-Tivoli Gardens becomes a winter playground, with thousands of lights reflecting off frozen lakes.
+The list of the best destinations to celebrate New Year’s Eve in Europe must surely include this place.
+Tivoli Gardens becomes a winter playground, with thousands of lights reflecting off frozen lakes

 You will find Danish hygge at its cosiest in December.
-As you explore Copenhagen, warm up with steaming cups of gløgg at cosy candlelit cafes.
-Design shops display their finest winter collections, while the Nyhavn waterfront, painted in jewel colours, looks even more striking against winter skies.
+As you explore Copenhagen, warm up with steaming cups of gløgg at cozy candlelit cafes.
+Design shops display their finest winter collections, while the Nyhavn waterfront, painted in jewel colors, looks even more striking against winter skies.

 Best destinations to celebrate New Year’s eve in Europe